 Students who wish to re-enroll after interrupting their studies at Valor Christian College may secure an Application for Readmission from the Admissions Office or complete an application online.
-A nonrefundable reapplication fee of \$35 must be remitted by all students who interrupt their studies at Valor Christian College for one or more semesters or who have been under suspension from the College.
-The Admissions Committee must approve the readmission application before the student is permitted to re-enroll.
-A new pastoral reference form is required of all students who re-enroll.
+A nonrefundable reapplication fee of \$35 must be remitted by all students who interrupt their studies at Valor Christian College for one full academic year or less.
+Students who interrupt their studies for more than one year and students who have been under suspension from the College must complete the full admission process and pay the regular admissions application fee.
+The Admissions Committee must grant the student acceptance before the student is permitted to re-enroll.
+Additionally, a new pastoral reference form and transcripts from any other colleges the student has attended during the interruption period will be required of all students who wish to be considered for re-admission.
 Those who will be living in one of the residence halls must submit a \$390 nonrefundable security deposit.
 Students who have interrupted their studies are subject to the academic policies in place at the time of their re-entry to Valor Christian College.